jsgro/single_cell_portal_core/NON_CONTAINERIZED_DEV_README.md

 ## SETUP

-1. Run `ruby -v` to ensure Ruby 2.5.7 is installed on your local machine.
-If not, [install rvm](https://rvm.io/rvm/install), then `rvm install 2.5.7`, then `rvm use 2.5.7`.
+1. Run `ruby -v` to ensure Ruby 2.6.6 (as of June 2021) is installed on your local machine.
+If not, [install rbenv](https://github.com/rbenv/rbenv#installation), (if on MacOS `brew install rbenv`) then `rbenv init` to set up rbenv in your shell.
+Then close out terminal and reopen and run `rvm install 2.6.6`.
 2. Run `bundler -v` to ensure Bundler is installed.
 If not, `gem install bundler`.
 3.  `cd` to where you have the `single_cell_portal_core` Git repo checked out.
 4. Run `bundle install`